LukeShortCloud/rootpages/src/programming/machine_learning.rst

       $ curl -fsSL https://opencode.ai/install | bash

 -  If using a private Ollama server, configure that first.
 Optionally set the default LLM by configuring the top-level ``model`` field.
-[67][68]
+[67][68] However, there are `many known issues when using an Ollama server with OpenCode <https://github.com/anomalyco/opencode/issues/22132#issuecomment-4251848213>`__.

    -  Recommended models: